vkostyanetsky/vkostyanetsky/README.md

 Currently, I'm working on [FirstBIT ERP](https://firstbit.ae/).
 It is a company management system (sales, purchasing, production, human resources etc.) designed for the United Arab Emirates.

-I also secretly have a passion for cycling and video games.
+Have a passion for walking and video games.

 ## Check out my pet projects